How I Can Help

-Evidence-based treatment for children and teens struggling with anxiety, OCD, and related challenges.
+Evidence-based treatment for children, teens, and young adults struggling with anxiety, OCD, and related challenges.
 Virtual sessions available throughout New York, New Jersey, Massachusetts, and Ohio.

 Individual Therapy for Anxiety

-When anxiety interferes with school, friendships, or family life, individual therapy provides a safe space to learn practical skills.
+When anxiety interferes with daily life, whether that's school, work, relationships, or social activities, individual therapy provides a safe space to learn practical skills.
 Together we'll work on managing worry and building confidence.

 What we work on: